Polymer/polymer/PRIMER.md

 <a name="feature-list"></a>
 Below is a description of current Polymer features, followed by individual feature guides.

+See [the full Polymer.Base API documentation](http://polymer.github.io/polymer/) for details on specific methods and properties.

 <a name="polymer-micro"></a>
 **Basic Custom Element sugaring**